combust/mleap/README.md

 The first step is to create our pipeline in Spark.
 Normally we would use real data to train a complete pipeline, but for our example we will manually build a simple Spark ML pipeline.

+Spark pipelines are not meant to be run outside of Spark.
+They require a DataFrame and therefore a SparkContext to run.
+These are expensive data structures and libraries to include in a project.
+With MLeap, there is no dependency on Spark to execute a pipeline.
+MLeap dependencies are lightweight and we use fast data structures to execute your ML pipelines.

 ```scala
 import org.apache.spark.ml.{StringIndexerModel, Binarizer}